eliranwong/UniqueBibleAPI/bible.md

 Parameter description:

-* Specify a bible version
+* Specify a bible version.
 * Use default bible version if this parameter is not given.

 Parameter: SEARCH_STRING [required]